-As can be seen in Fig. 5, the power generated by thermal plant 3 is the lowest, due to it being the plant that pollutes the most and that also has the highest transmission losses.
-6 Conclusions This paper presents an environmental dispatch algorithm in a hydrothermal system and solves the problem of minimization of emissions of SO_2 and NO_x caused by the thermal plants based on Pontryagin's Minimum Principle and an algorithm related to the cyclic coordinate descent method.
+The secant method was used to calculate the value of K, given by the coordination theorem, for each hydro-plant.
+In the example, we need four iterations and the time required by the program was 115 s on a personal computer (Pentium IV/2 GHz).
+6. Conclusions This paper presents an environmental dispatch algorithm in a hydrothermal system and solves the problem of minimization of emissions of SO_2 and NO_x caused by the thermal plants based on Pontryagin's minimum principle and an algorithm related to the cyclic coordinate descent method.
 The chemical problem was modelized in the utmost detail and this leads us to a difficult-to-solve mathematical problem: the problem of minimization of a functional within the set of piecewise C^1 functions that satisfy boundary conditions and non-holonomic inequality constraints.
 We have developed a novel application of familiar mathematical techniques, and simulation results show that the proposed method has enough efficiency for its practical application in a problem that will be of tremendous importance in the years to come.
-References - J. H. TALAQ, F. EL-HAWARY AND M. E. EL-HAWARY, "A Summary of Environmental/Economic Dispatch Algorithms", IEEE Trans.
-Power Systems 9 (1994) 1508-1516. - [2] T. D. KING, F. EL-HAWARY AND M. E. EL-HAWARY, "Optimal environmental dispatching of electric power systems via an improved Hopfield neural network model", IEEE Trans.
-Power Systems 10(3) (1995) 1559-1565. - [3] G. A. MBAMALU, F. EL-HAWARY AND M. E. EL-HAWARY, "Minimum emissions hydro-thermal power flow", Electric Machines and Power Systems 24 (1996) 833-845. - [4] A. G. MARTINS, D. COELHO, C. H. ANTUNES AND J. CLIMACO, "A multiple objective linear programming approach to power generation planning with demand-side management (DSM)", Int.
+References - J.H.
+Talaq, F. El-Hawary and M.E.
+El-Hawary, A summary of environmental/economic dispatch algorithms, IEEE Trans.
+Power Syst.
+9 (1994) 1508-1516. - [2] T. D. King, F. El-Hawary and M. E. El-Hawary, Optimal environmental dispatching of electric power systems via an improved Hopfield neural network model, IEEE Trans.
+Power Syst.
+10(3) (1995) 1559-1565. - [3] G. A. Mbamalu, F. El-Hawary and M. E. El-Hawary, Minimum emissions hydro-thermal power flow, Elect.
+Machi.
+Power Syst.
+24 (1996) 833-845. - [4] A. G. Martins, D. Coelho, C. H. Antunes and J. Climaco, A multiple objective linear programming approach to power generation planning with demand-side management (DSM), Int.
 Trans.
 Opl.
 Res.
-3(3-4) (1996) 305-317. - [5] L. BAYON, J. GRAU AND P. M. SUAREZ, "A new formulation of the equivalent thermal in optimization of hydrothermal systems", Math.
+3(3-4) (1996) 305-317. - [5] L. Bayón, J.M.
+Grau and P. M. Suárez, A new formulation of the equivalent thermal in optimization of hydrothermal systems, Math.
 Probl.
 Eng.
-8(3) (2002) 181-196. - [6] L. BAYON, J. GRAU, RUIZ, M. M. AND P. M. SUAREZ, "New developments on equivalent thermal in hydrothermal optimization: an algorithm of approximation", J. Comput.
+8(3) (2002) 181-196. - [6] L. Bayón, J.M.
+Grau, M.M.
+Ruiz and P. M. Suárez, New developments on equivalent thermal in hydrothermal optimization: an algorithm of approximation, J. Comput.
 Appl.
 Math.
-175(1) (2005) 63-75. - [7] F. H. CLARKE, Optimization and nonsmooth analysis, John Wiley & Sons, New York, 1983. - [8] D. G. LUENBERGER, Linear and Nonlinear Programming, Addison-Wesley, New York, 1989.
+175(1) (2005) 63-75. - [7] F. H. Clarke, Optimization and Nonsmooth Analysis (Wiley, New York, 1983). - [8] D. G. Luenberger, Linear and Nonlinear Programming (Addison-Wesley, New York, 1989).